 - Click on the Print background colors and images checkbox so that it

-How long will the old site be
+How long will the old site be available for?

 The old web site will continue

 How can I login faster?

 Some pages on the Stockwatch website may be used to login, if you add the parameters id and pw to the URL (along with any other required parameters).

 Here are some examples.
 Replace "yourid" with your login ID and "yourpassword" with your password.
 Then save as a bookmark.

 NOTE: This is highly insecure, as your ID and password are stored and transmitted in plain text.

 These pages may be used as an automatic login bookmark: